Skip to main content

 You can use this configuration to display messages at different stages of DSA request.
 These messages can be seen by the user submitting the request, so you can configure anything that you want to display.

-A screenshot of a computer Description automatically generated Request Submitted Message -- this message is displayed to the user right after they submit a DSA request through your privacy portal.
+Request Submitted Message -- this message is displayed to the user right after the user submits a DSA request through your privacy portal.

 Request Verified Message -- the user receives a confirmation email after submitting a request.
 The email contains a link asking to verify the email address.
 This message would be displayed to the user on the screen after they click on the link and verify the email address.